Board of Directors

 Brittany is the Ascienzo Family Foundation’s newest board member, and is a second generation Red Hook native.
 As an ecologist and someone who grew up on a vegetable farm, some of Brittany’s philanthropic passions revolve around ensuring that under served groups have access to nature and fresh food.
 Brittany served as an inaugural Ascienzo Family Foundation Ambassador, and advocated on behalf of an animal therapy organization.
 She is excited to further her involvement with the foundation as a Director.
 Brittany holds a Ph.D. in conservation biology from Colorado State University, and spends her work days thinking creatively about innovative conservation solutions.

 At the community level is where so many important decisions, change, and support happens.
-I'm so excited and grateful to be part of a foundation that is centered around the building blocks of a strong community; alleviating poverty, promoting education, and aiding our elderly.
-It’s great to be connecting with the Red Hook community in a new way, and I always look forward to working as part of the Ascienzo Family Foundation to help work to foster stronger bonds of support and connectivity within our communities.
+Sophie grateful to be part of the Foundation and always looks forward to working as part of the AFF to help work to foster stronger bonds of support and connectivity within our communities.
+Sophie is currently a law student at Yale Law School.